 Sion held the Idaho high school state record in the shot put that he broke in 2001 with a toss of 19.58m/64-3 for 13 years.

 In the spring of 2005, Sion was recognized as the recipient of Georgia Tech's prestigious Robert Cup.
 This award is given annually to Tech's top senior student-athlete.
 Upon graduation, Sion was one of Georgia Tech's recipients of the ACC Postgraduate Scholarship, a distinction awarded to top student-athletes from each ACC institution.

 Sion graduated with highest honors from Georgia Tech in 2005 with a Bachelor of Science in Management.
 He then earned his master's degree in Physical Education and Athletic Administration from Idaho State in 2007.

-In 2013, Sion earned the highest certification offered by both the IAAF and USATF in coaching education.
-He is now an IAAF Level V certified coach and also a USATF Level III Coach in the throwing events.
+In 2013, Sion earned the highest certification offered by both the International Association of Athletic Federations (IAAF) and USA Track & Field (USATF) in coaching education.
+He is now an IAAF Level V and USATF Level III Coach in the throwing events.
 In addition, Sion is recognized as a Certified Strength and Conditioning Specialist (CSCS) and a USA Weightlifting Sports Performance Coach.

-Sion is married to the former Marcela Tuñón, a Civil Engineer working for Hazen & Sawyer in Greensboro, N.C., and the couple resides in Winston-Salem with their son, Ezekiel, and their boxer dog, Magnus.
+Sion is married to the former Marcela Tuñón, a civil engineer working for Hazen & Sawyer in Greensboro, N.C.
+The couple resides in Winston-Salem with their three-year-old son, Ezekiel, and their boxer dog, Magnus.